Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 These rare cancers are extremely challenging to study because of the low number of patients with any individual diagnosis, the predominance of rare cancers in the adolescent population, and the lack of clinical trials for adolescents with rare cancers.

-Information about these tumors may also be found in sources relevant to adults with cancer, such as the PDQ summary on adult Melanoma Treatment.
+Information about these tumors may also be found in sources relevant to adults with cancer, such as Melanoma Treatment.

 References: